 Click here to read more about Wetherby.

 (P-0262) Long after Lincoln’s death, his life was commemorated.
-This beautiful penny postcard from 1904 was created in his memory.
+This beautiful penny postcard (above) from 1904 was created in his memory.
+On February 12, 1909, Lincoln’s Birthday is first celebrated as a legal U.S. holiday, and the USPS issued this commemorative postage stamp.

 There are two Civil War remembrance plaques (above) posted on stone monuments outside the Johnson County Court House.
 The one on the left of the steps has General John Logan’s Memorial Day Order of 1868.
 The one on the right has Lincoln’s Gettysburg Address.